Why are Agencies So Expensive?

 Marketing and design agencies are usually pretty expensive, right? …How come?

-Have you ever wondered why agencies – and freelance designers alike – tend to not charge according to man-hours but instead seem to have some kind of weird pricing model in place whereby they carry out evaluations, ask a bunch of questions about the client and the work they want doing and then seemingly pluck some random figure out of the air as a ‘quote’ for a project?
+Have you ever wondered why agencies – and freelance designers alike – tend to not charge according to man-hours?
+Instead seem to have some kind of weird pricing model in place whereby they carry out evaluations.
+Asking a bunch of questions about the client and the work they want doing.
+Then seemingly pluck some random figure out of the air as a ‘quote’ for a project?

-It’s because in the world of branding, marketing and design (particularly in the contexts of creating logos, brand identities, marketing materials and websites), it’s all about operating within a client’s budget and working around return on investment.
+It’s because in the world of branding, marketing and design (particularly in the contexts of creating logos, brand identities, marketing materials and websites), it’s all about operating within a client’s budget and working around ROI.
 Return on investment is everything to companies, and it’s everything to us here at Diony too.